bluenviron/gortsplib/README.md

 ## RTP Payload Formats

 In RTSP, media streams are routed between server and clients by using RTP packets.
 In order to decode a stream, RTP packets must be converted into codec-specific frames.
-This conversion happens by following a RTP payload format.
+This conversion happens by using a RTP payload format.
 This library provides encoders and decoders for the following formats:

 ### Video